Skip navigation

 Foreign companies

-Foreign companies that have neither their registered office nor their management in Germany are in principle subject to limited income or corporation tax liability in Germany pursuant to Section 49 (1) No. 2 EStG or Section 2 KStG.
-This means that such companies are also obliged to comply with and fulfil their tax obligations.
+Foreign companies are generally subject to limited income or corporation tax liability with their domestic income in Germany in accordance with Section 49 (1) No. 2 EStG or Section 2 KStG.
+This applies, among other things, to companies that have a permanent establishment/representative in Germany (sole proprietorships) or that have neither their registered office nor management in Germany (corporations).
+This means that such companies are also obliged to comply with and fulfill their tax obligations.

 In addition to income tax (income tax, corporate income tax, etc.), which is levied on a company's profits, there may be other tax obligations.
 If a company employs employees in Germany, it is obliged to withhold and pay wage tax to the tax office if it has a domestic permanent establishment or a domestic representative.
 The existence of a permanent establishment or a domestic representative is determined in accordance with §§ 12, 13 of the German Fiscal Code (AO).